jimemarc/mdtest/how_to_guide.md

 tox
 ```

+| Note:
+| Test will be executed as part of the workflow, check job.

 The `topology_common\lib` directory is a Python package and `tox` is responsible for installing the
 package when running tests.
 Hence, in order to access the production code from the test code, simply
 import the modules.